bghuan/oss/intl.en-US/Pricing/Billing methods/Subscription/Overview.md

     Yes, you can request a refund for a resource plan.
 For more information, see [How do I cancel resource plans?](/intl.en-US/Pricing/FAQ/How do I cancel resource plans?.md).

--   What do I do if the quota of the resource plan is exceeded?
+-   What do I do if the quota of a resource plan is exceeded?

     If the resources you use exceed the quota of the resource plan, the additional resources are charged on a pay-as-you-go basis.

 -   Can I purchase multiple resource plans?
     -   No, you cannot purchase multiple storage plans.

-        No, you cannot purchase multiple storage plans.
         Storage plans in the same region can be purchased only once in the same period of time.
 If you require a storage plan with a higher specification or longer duration, you can [upgrade](#section_nnt_zug_lsv) or [renew](#section_axy_bot_o4m) the existing storage plan.

     -   You can purchase and renew multiple downstream data transfer plans, but cannot upgrade the purchased plans.